princefishthrower/chrisfrew.in/src/content/blog/plug-time-going-full-send-on-teaching-and-content-creation/index.md

 ## Instagram Presence

 I've also finally created an Instagram account for Full Stack Craft (sheesh, took long enough!
 I know, I know.).
 Some of the content on this account will match and blend from both my YouTube channel and Twitch live streams, but obviously much shorter and Instagram-friendly posts.
-Expect some dev memes posted in Instagram as well! :wink:
+Expect some dev memes posted in Instagram as well! 😉

 ## Art and Design Presence